Skip to main content

 MockModel simulates model responses with pre-defined outputs:

-from definable.agents import Agent, MockModel
+from definable.agent import Agent, MockModel

 model = MockModel(responses=["The capital of France is Paris."])